 Watch our video on why 16 and 17 year olds need more support and protection

 The Policing and Crime Bill is a vital opportunity for the Government to strengthen the protections and improve the support for 16 and 17 year olds at risk of sexual exploitation.
-We’ve reached the Report Stage where MPs debate and possibly vote on the changes we want to see.

 We’re calling on the Government to include four key things in the bill: